-The current authorized capital of the Registrant consists of 20,000,000 shares of \$1.00 par value common stock, of which 8,291,270 shares were outstanding at April 30, 2001, and 600,000 shares of \$1.00 par value preferred stock, none of which have been issued to date.
+The current authorized capital of the Registrant consists of 20,000,000 shares of \$1.00 par value common stock, of which 8,333,865 shares were outstanding at April 30, 2002, and 600,000 shares of \$1.00 par value preferred stock, none of which have been issued to date.

 The Company is a world leader in the design, development and manufacture of high-technology frequency, timing and synchronization products for satellite and terrestrial voice, video and data telecommunications.
 The Company's technologies provide unique solutions that are essential building blocks for the next generation of broadband wireless and fiber optic communications systems, and for the ongoing expansion of existing wireless and wireline networks.
-The Company's mission is to provide the most advanced control of frequency and time- essential factors for synchronizing voice, video and data transmissions in communications networks and in certain military and space applications.
+The Company's mission is to provide the most advanced control of frequency and time- essential factors for synchronizing communication networks and for certain military and space applications.